Voting, Electoral Controversies and Ideas

-Vote Act (HAVA), a $3.9 billion pork barrel promoted by the disgraced lobbyist Jack Abramoff, who served six years
+America Vote Act (HAVA), a $3.9 billion pork barrel promoted by the disgraced lobbyist Jack Abramoff, who

-in prison for conspiracy to bribe public officials, tax evasion and mail fraud.
-Touchscreens immediately violated
+served six years in prison for conspiracy to bribe public officials, tax evasion and mail fraud.
+Touchscreens

-democratic elections by providing no paper ballot to audit or recount.
-Many Touchscreens were later retrofitted
+immediately violated democratic elections by providing no paper ballot to audit or recount.
+Many Touchscreens

-every vote count.
-This eliminates the perceived problem of voting for the lesser of two evils under a two party
+makes every vote count.
+This eliminates the perceived problem of voting for the lesser of two evils under a two

-system, while providing fair representation for a diverse population, and encouraging more substantive public
+party system, while providing fair representation for a diverse population, and encouraging more substantive

 Excerpt: Sen. Barbara Boxer (D-Calif.), as she has before, introduced a bill this week to get rid of the electoral